Small Summer Salmon Flies

-While fishing the Summer months during very low warm water conditions often it's only the tiniest of fly that will stand you a real chance of an offer.
-That doesn't mean that bigger flies won't work but often it's only the tiniest of salmon fly tied on a size 16 or 18 that an 'educated' resident Summer salmon will have the inclination to investigate and the only way it can do that is with its mouth!
+While fishing the Summer months during very low warm water conditions it's often only the tiniest of fly that will stand you a real chance of an offer.
+That doesn't mean that bigger flies won't work but more often than not it's only the tiniest of salmon fly tied on a size 16 or 18 that an 'educated' resident Summer salmon will have the inclination to investigate and the thankfully only way it can do that is with its mouth!
 In saying that if there's been recent water and the river is in good order a normal dressed Summer size 11 would be about right.

 Have Faith In A Salmon's Vision

-Whether salmon view in the UV spectrum or can adjust to IR vision as suggested by science I'm sure they are no different from ourselves when noticing subtle movement the same way we'd notice a tiny mosquito as it passes through our peripheral vision.
+Whether salmon view in the UV spectrum or can adjust to IR vision as suggested by science I'm sure they are no different from ourselves when noticing subtle movement the same way we'd notice a tiny fly as it passes through our peripheral vision.
 Most species require acute vision for survival so don't think for one second that a salmon that can successfully hunt in the deep dark waters of the Atlantic Ocean won't clearly see the tiniest of salmon fly offerings regardless of the prevailing light conditions or even in mildly coloured water for that matter.

 Tiny Summer Salmon Fly Patterns